swcarpentry/python-novice-inflammation/07-defensive.md

 Python does nothing,
 but if it's false,
-Python halts the program immediately and prints the error message provided.
+Python halts the program immediately and prints the error message if one is provided.
 For example,
 this piece of code halts as soon as the loop encounters a value that isn't positive: